 - 1. Your code is to be written in C using Eclipse.
 Programs written in other environments will not be graded. - 2.
 The Makefile must contain the necessary targets to build each driver as well as a clean, tarball, and valgrind targets similar to the identically named targets in your previous assignments.
 Typing make on the command line must build each driver. - 3.
 Test one function at a time.
 This will lessen your level of frustration greatly. - 4.
 You are to use the coding guidelines from the coding standards. - 5.
 The only changes to existing projects is to fix bugs.

 Queue

-1. IMPORTANT: When implementing your queue module, you are to use the functions from the GenericDynamicPriorityQ module and nothing from GenericDynamicList.
-As an example, the function pqueueSize could access numElements of the DynamicList directly BUT must not.
-Instead, the function pqueueSize is to be used.
+1. IMPORTANT: When implementing your queue module, you are to use the functions from the GenericDynamicPriorityQ module and nothing from GenericDynamicList

 Airport Simulator